 8- Begins the Email Engagement Chain

-If you aren’t aware of this yet, obtaining a potential customers email address is huge!
+If you aren’t aware of this yet, obtaining a potential customer’s email address is huge!
 Email marketing is super important for creating multiple touchpoints with an interested party.
 By establishing an email list, and email newsletters, you can start building up a future customer base.
 Email subscribers who sign up on your website, are likely interested in what you have to offer.
 This is a core marketing function that you need to take seriously for long-term success moving forward.

 How to Get a Beautiful Website Designed?

 Social Spike Marketing Group team has collectively designed over 150 sites over the last decade.
-The websites designed by our web developers are not only beautiful but also improves the conversion of your visitors, and are built with a responsive design.
+The websites designed by our web developers are not only beautiful but also improve the conversion of your visitors, and are built with a responsive design.
 If you’re looking for an SEO-optimized stunner, book a discovery call with our Website Design Expert today!